northern-tester/conveyor/06 Exercise 2 - Understand/High Level Design.md

     * A number of environments and how they compare to live
     * A description of the system itself - microservices that are on containers that autoscale - show this as a dataflow
     * Types of testing strategy - use the agile testing quadrants
+    * Groups of 4 - get them to pick a pipeline owner and ask them to describe the three aspects above for their own systems.
+    * Ask what they are comfortable sharing.
+    * Use value stream mapping as a concept
+    * Provide a key for what each stage should look like.

 ### What I think we should do